n-connect/quickshell-debian/README.md

 Compilation dependencies

-Warmup: the docker image, this package compiled is already in use for Rust/Go/C++ compilations, so it is sure from new Docker it will need more packages.
-The Docker is an official rust docker "FROM rust:1.81-slim-bookworm" since, that updated to Rust 1.89 internally.
+Warmup: the docker image this 'package' compiled from, is already in use for other Rust/Go/C++ compilations, so it is sure from new new Docker you will need some more packages.
+The Docker is an official rust docker "FROM rust:1.81-slim-bookworm" since, that updated to Rust 1.89+ internally.

 At least these needed, (cmake, c++, ninja, meson, bunch of hyprland and wayland libs/dev packages were already there):
 `apt install libqt6shadertools6 qt6-shadertools-dev libcli11-dev libjemalloc-dev qt6-base-private-dev qt6-declarative-private-dev`